 There are actually more dogs than children in the USA and it’s probably the same in Canada.
 In Vancouver, we’re definitely a dog-friendly community!
 As a result, selling dog products and services is big business.
 This proliferation of services only makes it harder to find the right dog training method for you and your dog!
 But there are lots of great Vancouver dog trainers.
 It doesn’t really matter what technique or combination of techniques a dog trainer uses, as long as their philosophy matches your own… and their methods work!
 Just beware of dog trainers using methods that can engender fear and aggression in your dog.
 Corrections must be used judiciously and the correction should start at the lowest level that works.
 Some dogs are “soft” and some dogs are “hard.”
 A too weak correction for a “hard” dog may do nothing, but you can always crank up the level.
 A too strong correction for a “soft” dog can send it into a belly crawl.
 You can’t undo that correction, so don’t risk making your dog terrified of you by using harsh treatment when it’s clearly not required.
 There’s nothing sadder than a dog cringing in fear in the presence of its owner, the one person it should love, trust and respect more than anyone else in the world!

 By the way, I use an e-collar, as I mentioned before, but I never cause Lucy to cringe or belly crawl when I use it, nor have I ever seen that at any of the many Vancouver area dog classes I have attended where the e-collar is used exclusively.
 That’s the benefit of getting a professional dog trainer to train YOU in the use of the e-collar.
 You know what they say on TV, “Do not attempt this at home!”
 But, look, I’m 63 years old, I’ve never trained a dog before, I had no idea what I was doing when I started, but I have successfully done it… and with zero trauma to my dog!
-I even did so well that Lucy is Puppy-of-the-Month for April, 2013 at my training class.
+I even did so well that Lucy has been Puppy of the Month at my training class.